 Seven of the Old Testament references link amen with praise.
 The sentence “Then all the people said ‘Amen’ and ‘Praise the LORD,’” found in 1 Chronicles 16:36, typifies the connection between amen and praise.
 In Nehemiah 5:13 and 8:6, the people of Israel affirm Ezra’s exalting of God by worshiping the Lord and obeying Him.
 The highest expression of praise to God is obedience, and when we say “amen” to His commands and pronouncements, our praise is sweet music to His ears.

-The New Testament writers all use “amen” at the end of their epistles.
-The apostle John uses it at the end of his gospel, his three letters, and the book of Revelation, where it appears nine times.
+Most of the New Testament writers use “amen” at the end of their epistles.
+The apostle John uses it (in the KJV) at the end of his gospel, two of his three letters, and the book of Revelation, where it appears nine times.
 Each time it is connected with praising and glorifying God and referring to the second coming and the end of the age.
-Paul says “amen” to the blessings he pronounces on all the churches in his letters to them, as do Peter, John and Jude in their letters.
+Paul says “amen” to the blessings he pronounces on all the churches in his letters to them, as do Peter and Jude in their letters (KJV).
 The implication is that they are saying, “May it be that the Lord will truly grant these blessings upon you.”

 When Christians say “amen” at the end of our prayers, we are following the model of the apostles, asking God to “please let it be as we have prayed.”
 Remembering the connection between amen and the praise of obedience, all prayers should be prayed according to the will of God.
 Then when we say “amen,” we can be confident that God will respond “so be it” and grant our requests (John 14:13; 1 John 5:14).